guidrymwg/AnimatorDemo/README.md

 # AnimatorDemo
-An Android project that illustrates using Java threads to animate the motion of a planet around the Sun assuming a circular orbit.
+An Android project that illustrates using Java threads and the Runnable interface to animate the motion of a planet around the Sun assuming a circular orbit.

 The projects in these repositories correspond to individual lessons in the free online android programming course at http://eagle.phys.utk.edu/guidry/android/